 The good news is you aren’t required to deal with the insurance companies on your own.
 You can leave the communications to your attorney—one less headache for you to have to deal with.
 Your Miami motorcycle crash attorney can negotiate with them and, failing that, we will take them to court to get you the compensation you deserve.

 Compensation for Your Miami Motorcycle Wreck

-Most accidents cause losses of some kind, even if they’re relatively minor ones, such as some body damage to your vehicle.
+Most accidents cause losses of some kind, even if they’re relatively minor ones, such as damage to your vehicle.
 Motorcycle wrecks, by contrast, will almost always leave you with serious losses, including property damage and serious physical injuries leading to extensive medical bills and lost wages.

 Accidents are expensive, and when you suffer a serious injury, you will need to recover enough compensation to cover all of your losses.
 When you file a personal injury claim, you are asking to recover the losses you sustained in an injury-causing accident you didn’t cause.

 Here are some of the damages you can list in your claim, depending on the circumstances of your motorcycle accident in Miami:

 - Hospital bills and all related medical expenses

 - Mental health treatment and physical therapy